cuncundev/move-on-api/README.md

 # Move On Integration API Documentation (v0.1.0)

 ## Consumer Notice
-This API documentation is solely for **Move On by Gisel United Sdn Bhd (908900-D)** for the intention of integrate some of the features **Cun Cun First Trading** provided.
+This API documentation is solely written for **Move On by Gisel United Sdn Bhd (908900-D)** for the intention of integrate some of the features **Cun Cun First Trading** provided.
 Please take this document as private and confidential.

+## Contact and Support
+- Please do not hesitate to contact our friendly developers via the "Move On x Cun Cun" WhatsApp group.

 ## Objective
 - Allow Move On app to register a Cun Cun account while signing up in Move On app.
 If success the user will also automatically enrolled to Move On's VIP Membership.